kyco/host/README.md

 ##Compile
 Nothing extra is needed for compiling

+No binaries are included.
+A compile is necessary.
+Tested with g++ in Linux Mint for both 32 bit & 64 bit installs.

 ##First run
 The first time you run the program you will need to give it the full path of your hosts file.